 This one is always the toughest for some entrepreneurs/startups because it's a big driver in the growth of the company.
 Money raised either through sales or venture capital funding must be aligned to some sort of growth strategy.

 If you are bootstrapping and funding your business organically through sales make sure you have a strategy or plan in place for your business.
-Note, it's recommend that you consider looking at your business model before looking your business plan as one feeds into the other.
+Note, it's recommended that you consider looking at your business model before looking at your business plan as one feeds into the other.

 Planning for 2021 Webinar: 9 Elements Of The Business Model Canvas

-Business growth all comes down to strategy and while there are many different formulas, sometimes looking at the basic and simple things help create the right framework or foundation for your success.
-Knowledge, people and funding are three important contents for building the right foundation.
+Business growth all comes down to strategy and while there are many different formulas, sometimes looking at the basic and simple things helps create the right framework or foundation for your success.
+Knowledge, people, and funding are three important contents for building the right foundation.